autoplot/documentation/javadoc/org/das2/qds/TransposeRank2DataSet.md

+# org.das2.qds.TransposeRank2DataSet

-# org.das2.qds.TransposeRank2DataSetold dataset type transposes a rank 2 dataset with DEPEND_1 and DEPEND_0.
+old dataset type transposes a rank 2 dataset with DEPEND_1 and DEPEND_0.

-TransposeRank2DataSet( QDataSet source )
+# TransposeRank2DataSet( QDataSet source )
 Creates a new instance of TransposeRank2DataSet

 ***